 - Minimize Health Hazard

-While there is no direct answer to “Is Teflon safe?” debate, it’s definitely a better decision to avoid this component as the compound starts to leach toxins when heated above 572-Degree Fahrenheit.
+While there is no direct answer to the “Is Teflon safe?” debate, it’s definitely a better decision to avoid this component as the compound starts to leach toxins when heated above 572-Degree Fahrenheit.

 So, if you want to minimize potential health risks and decrease environmental pollution, switch to a non-toxic utensil as soon as possible.
 You must go for the best non toxic cookware that may be made of stainless steel, cast iron, copper, ceramic, etc.

 - Get Longer-Lasting Kitchenware